-Policy and method options Analysis of effectiveness Effectiveness BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient?
-Provides a vehicle for sharing information, interests, resources towards formulating mutually agreeable solutions to air quality issues.
-Doing Nothing Option 7 No intervention This is when no resource management action is taken, either regulatory or non-regulatory to address the regionally significant issue of protecting human health from fine particulate matter.
+Policy and method options Analysis of effectiveness Effectiveness BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient? problem facing the region Provides a starting point to resolving region wide problems.
+Relatively easy to organise Nothing lost in attempting to formulate a protocol as the information is able to contribute to formal processes to develop a regulatory response to the issue.
+Provides a vehicle for sharing information, interests, and resources towards formulating mutually agreeable solutions to air quality issues. taken into account by councils Doing Nothing Option 7 No intervention This is when no resource management action is taken, either regulatory or nonregulatory to address the regionally significant issue of protecting human health from fine particulate matter.
 Low There is a possibility that the issue is quite well informed and is able to be addressed via an alternative response mechanism, e.g., should there be an alternative response from another agency to reduce fine particulate matter and achieve the objective.
 It is anticipated that the issue will continue unabated and that the objective will not be met over the long term.
-Doing nothing will not achieve the purpose of the Act with regards to discharges to air O N
+Doing nothing will not achieve the purpose of the Act with regards to discharges to air 0